Tips for a smooth breastfeeding to bottle-feeding transition

 Bottle-feeding requires slightly different techniques to feeding at the breast, so it may take your baby some time to get used to the change.
 The most important decision will be selecting a suitable teat.

 Choose a teat, which is soft to enable your baby to use a natural sucking action, similar to when feeding at the breast.
-The MAM Silk Teat, which has a 94% baby acceptance rate, is perfect for this purpose.
+The MAM Skin Soft Teat, which has a 94% baby acceptance rate, is perfect for this purpose.
 This will make switching between breast and bottle much easier.

 You can also try the tips below for a smooth breastfeeding to bottle-feeding transition:

-- Offer your baby a bottle in the evening after their regular feeding to get them used to the teat.
+- Offer your baby a bottle (enter code: TRYMEFREEBLOG to claim a free sample excluding P&P) in the evening after their regular feeding to get them used to the teat.
 Start with a small amount of breast milk – about half an ounce.

 - Try a slow-flow teat.
 For some babies, especially young babies, a medium flow teat may flood them with milk.
 If your baby gags when bottle feeding, replace their teat with a slow-flow one to see if that helps.

 - Let someone else feed them the first bottle (enter code: TRYMEFREEBLOG to claim a free sample excluding P&P).
 If you try to give your baby their first bottle, they may wonder why they are not getting your breast.
 Your little one may be less confused if someone else makes the introduction.
 Ask your mother, your partner or a friend to help.